 The British Columbia Institute of Agrologists is a regulatory body which establishes standards for the competent and ethical practice of agrology in BC.

-Through professional self-regulation, upholding and protecting the public interest.
+Through effective professional self-regulation, BCIA and its registrants shall be consistently regarded by the people of British Columbia as upholding and protecting the public interest.

-The mission of the British Columbia Institute of Agrologists is to ensure the professional integrity and competency of its members to protect the public interest in the sustainable use of resources.
+The mission of the British Columbia Institute of Agrologists is to ensure the professional integrity and competency of its registrants to protect the public interest in the sustainable use of resources.

 The purpose of the institute is:

 1. to uphold and protect the public interest by